 The second issue is that most schools considered need-based loans such as subsidized Federal Direct Loans as need-based aid because the government is paying for the interest while the student is in school.
 Therefore, with the exception of a select few generously endowed institutions, the majority of colleges will expect students to take out the maximum amount allowed in federal student loans.

 College work-study programs often fall under the same situation.
 Because work-study is funded by the federal government and the school, many schools classify it as need-based financial aid although it is money the student must earn.
+Colleges are not allowed to consider subsidized loans, work-study, or loans of any kind for that matter when calculating average net price.
+This is why it’s a good idea to use net price calculators when comparing colleges.

 The third issue is that many schools “gap” student aid.
 Some schools simply do not have the funds to meet the financial aid requirements of all students while others choose to fund more merit aid programs.
 In either case, students do not receive the full amount needed to meet demonstrated need and will have to find aid elsewhere, usually in the form of private student loans or parent loans.